visgl/react-map-gl/docs/components/interactive-map.md

 Has all properties of [StaticMap](/docs/components/static-map.md) and the following:

 ##### `onViewportChange` {Function}

 Callback that is fired when the user interacted with the map.

+`onViewportChange(viewState)`

 The object passed to the callback contains viewport properties such as `longitude`, `latitude`, `zoom` etc.

-If the map is intended to be interactive, the app use this prop to listen to map updates and update the props accordingly.
+Note:
+* Even if the newer `onViewStateChange` callback is supplied, the `onViewportChange` callback will still be called if supplied.

 ##### `maxZoom` {Number} [default: 20]

 Max zoom level.

 ##### `minZoom` {Number} [default: 0]

 Min zoom level.

 ##### `maxPitch` {Number} [default: 60]

 Max pitch in degrees.

 ##### `minPitch` {Number} [default: 0]

 Min pitch in degrees.

 ##### `scrollZoom` {Bool} [default: true]

 Enable croll to zoom.

 ##### `dragPan` {Bool} [default: true]

 Enable drag to pan.

 ##### `dragRotate` {Bool} [default: true]

 Enable drag to rotate.

 ##### `doubleClickZoom` {Bool} [default: true]

 Enable double click to zoom.

 ##### `touchZoom` {Bool} [default: true]

 Enable multitouch zoom.

 ##### `touchRotate` {Bool} [default: false]

 Enable multitouch rotate.

 ##### `clickRadius` {Number} [default: 0]

 Radius to detect features around a clicked point.

 ##### `mapControls` {Object}

 A map control instance to replace the default map controls.

 This object must implement the following interface:
 - `events` - An array of subscribed events
 - `handleEvent(event, context)` - A method that handles interactive events

 ##### `visibilityConstraints` {Object} ==EXPERIMENTAL==

 An object with the bounding `minZoom`, `maxZoom`, `minPitch`, `maxPitch` within which the map should be visible.
-This will manage automatically toggling the `visible` prop in `StaticMap`.
+This will manage automatically toggling the
+`visible` prop in `StaticMap`.

 Parameters